QuestCode/thema-2.1-slm/ICC/Cultural research/Cultural research.md

 1. Lithuanians have a strong sense of personal space, try to observe their degree of comfort and adjust distance accordingly.
 2. Try to have an appropriate amount of eye contact but do not stare.

+#### Tips for Lithuanian people:
+1. Stand up before shaking hands
+2. Make eye contact when talking to someone.
+3. Cover your mouth with a flat hand or fist when coughing, sneezing or yawning.

 ### Punctuality
 | Dutch                                                                                                    | Lithuania                                                          |
 | -------                                                                                                  | -----------                                                        |